Living TV Group: Flextech (1990–2000)

-Talks were held with BSkyB in the spring of 1996, over a potential merger of the two companies' pay-TV channels, with the aimed of a wholesale consolidation of the subscription market, which would have save costs and created a dominant supplier of programmes in the UK subscription market and Europe.
-The deal come to nothing, but two years later, both companies agreed to allow Flextech's television channels to be broadcast on Sky's new digital platform.
+Talks were held with BSkyB in the spring of 1996 over a potential merger of the two companies' pay-TV channels, with the aimed of a wholesale consolidation of the subscription market, which would have saved costs and created a dominant supplier of programmes in the UK subscription market and Europe.
+The deal ultimately came to nothing, but two years later, both companies agreed to allow Flextech's television channels to be broadcast on Sky's new digital platform.
+In June 1996, Flextech announced that United Artists Entertainment (Programming) Limited would adopt its brand, becoming Flextech Television Ltd. in July.
+The company cited that the rebranding would avoid confusion between the two names and capitalise on their brand.

-Flextech started to strengthen its portfolio when it acquired full control over The Family Channel and Maidstone Studios.
-A new independent sales house was created to manage airtime of over 14 channels.
-In 1993, Flextech gained its first stake in UK Gold after acquiring Tele-Communications' (TCI) TV interest in Europe.
-In 1996, it started discussions about increasing its stake to gain full control.
+Elsewhere that year, it started discussions about increasing its stake in UK Gold to gain full control.
 At that point, Flextech held 27% with Cox (38%), BBC (20%) and Pearson (15%).
-By the autumn, Flextech acquired Cox and Pearson stake thus give Flextech an 80% stake in UK Gold.
+By the autumn, Flextech had acquired Cox and Pearson's stakes, giving Flextech an 80% stake in UK Gold.